Sierra Leone (1961–1971): Albert Margai Administration

 Sir Albert was sworn in as Sierra Leone's second prime minister the same day his brother died at a ceremony held at the Sierra Leone's parliament in Freetown.
 Soon after Margai was sworn in as prime minister, he immediately dismissed Karefa-Smart and several other senior government officials who had served under his elder brother Sir Milton's government, as he viewed them as traitors and a threat to his administration.
 Sir Albert appointed the Creole politician Cyril B. Rogers-Wright to replace Karefa-Smart.

 Unlike his late brother Milton, Sir Albert was opposed to the colonial legacy of allowing the country's Paramount Chiefs executive powers and he was seen as a threat to the existence of the ruling houses across the country.
 This made him unpopular with the powerful paramount chiefs, most of whom were founding members of the SLPP.
 To strengthen support for his reform agenda for the party and the country the new prime minister brought into the executive of the SLPP and his government younger, western-educated, and more radicalised members of the party including Salia Jusu Sheriff (PhD).
 The party was thus divided with the traditionalist and more powerful old guard against the new and younger leaders.
 As Prime Minister Sir Albert Margai opposed Creole domination of the civil service and many ethnic Creoles lost their positions in the civil service as a result.
 Sir Albert Margai was highly criticized during his tenure as prime minister.
 He was accused of corruption and of a policy of affirmative action in favor of the Mende ethnic group.
 During Albert Margai's administration, The Mende increased their influence both in the civil service and the army.
 Most of the top military and government positions were held by Mendes.
 Sir Albert also tried to establish a one-party state but with very little support in Parliament, even among his fellow SLPP members and was also met by fierce resistance from the main opposition the All People's Congress (APC), which had become suddenly more popular than the ruling SLPP and ultimately abandoned the idea.

 Under Albert Margai's government, Sierra Leone enjoyed freedom of speech and freedom of the press.
 Sir Albert tolerated criticism of his government, even by his political opponent.
 Not a single journalist or politician was killed during his term in office.
-Sir Albert tolerated criticism or written a libel claim against his government.
+Sir Albert tolerated criticism or written libel claims against his government.
 Under Albert Margai, all Sierra Leoneans had equal access to free and fair trial.
 Sir Albert had the opportunity to perpetuate himself in power, but he elected not to do so even when the opportunities presented themselves.
-He had the police and the army on his side and nothing could have prevented him from achieving his ambition to hold on to power, but he chose not to and called for a free and fair elections.
+He had the police and the army on his side and nothing could have prevented him from achieving his ambition to hold on to power, but he chose not to and called for free and fair elections.